Bassett88/arkosR36S/Frequently-Asked-Questions---RG503.md

 ### A. Do the following:
 - Go to the **Options** menu and select **WIFI**.
 - Then click the A button on **Connect to new Wifi connection" to select your ssid and provide your credentials.
 - Once completed, you can then verify that your wifi is connected by pressing the start button and reviewing the **SSID:** info at the bottom of the menu.
-You can also verify that you have a valid wireless connection by going to **Options** then **Wifi** then **Current Network Info** and verify you have an assigned IP for your device.
+You can also verify that you have a valid wireless connection by pressing start and looking at the bottom of menu next to **Distro Version** or by going to **Options** then **Wifi** then **Current Network Info** and verify you have an assigned IP for your device.

 **Note:** If you have a password that has special characters not available through the Wifi menu option in the Options menu, you can configure your wifi device manually by doing the following: